JerryGreenough/Affluency-Classification-Using-Energy-Time-Series/README.md

 ## Introduction

-The purpose of this project is to apply a Machine learning technique to assess whether SmartMeter energy consumption readings for a given customer can be used to derive any information about the customer's economic status.
+The purpose of this project is to apply a Machine learning technique to assess whether SmartMeter energy consumption readings for a given customer can be used to predict information about the customer's economic status.
 To this end, two different Support Vector Machines are trained using a subset of daily energy consumption readings as training vectors and a corresponing subset of Acorn classifications as target values.
 The models are then assessed to see how well each can retrieve the known Acorn classification for a set of test vectors that are not contained in the training set.

+For the reader who wishes to jump right in, the Python code that was used for this project is contained in the Jupyter notebook ```Affluency_Classification.piynb``` contained in the top level of this repository.

 The project was initiated by and undertaken with the help of Michael Blackmon (https://www.linkedin.com/in/michael-blackmon-b4431263).